Loveshock/Loveshock/README.md

-the lost time system's personal github page. we don't program we just write html
+the digital star system's personal github page. we don't program we just write html

 <!--
 **Loveshock/Loveshock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.